PSModule/Invoke-Pester/README.md

 ## Artifact Management

 - **Test Result Artifacts**
-  - By default, if `TestResult_Enabled` is true, the action saves a test result file (XML/JSON) to `TestResult_OutputPath` and uploads it with GitHub’s `actions/upload-artifact`.
+  - By default, if `TestResult_Enabled` is true, the action saves a test result file (XML/JSON) to `TestResult_OutputPath` and uploads it with
+    GitHub's `actions/upload-artifact`.
 - **Coverage Report Artifacts**
   - If `CodeCoverage_Enabled` is true, a coverage file (Cobertura, JaCoCo, etc.) is generated and uploaded similarly.
 - **Naming & Paths**